bradbell/xrst/test_rst/literal_cmd.rst

 start_after
 ***********
-The code block starts with the line following the occurrence of the text *start_after* in *display_file*.
+Each literal input block starts with the line following the occurrence of the text *start_after* in *display_file*.
 If this is the same as the file containing the command, the text *start_after* will not match any text in the command.